Memorable Manitobans: William Elliott Macara (1859-1929)

 Lawyer, civil servant.

-On 17 November 1887, he married Mary Alicia MacDermott (?-1946).
+On 17 November 1887, he married Mary Alicia MacDermott (1860-1946).
 They had no children.
-He was involved in the early operations of the Winnipeg Foundation.
+He was involved in the early operations of The Winnipeg Foundation.
 He was a Life Fellow of the Royal Colonial Institute (London) and a member of the Manitoba Club, Pine Ridge Golf Club, St. Charles Country Club, and the Anglican Church.
 In youth he played lacrosse; interested in sailing and shooting.
-He had a shooting lodge near Woodside in partnership with D. A. Macdonald, C. F. Pentland, and G. W. Northwood.
+He had a shooting lodge near Woodside in partnership with Daniel Alexander Macdonald, Charles Frederick Pentland, and George William Northwood.
 In 1925, he lived at 28 Spence Street, Winnipeg.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “William E. Macara is called by death,” Manitoba Free Press, 16 May 1929.
 [Manitoba Legislative Library, Biographical Scrapbook B8]

 “Mrs. Macara legacies aid Winnipeg,” Winnipeg Free Press, 13 April 1946.
 [Manitoba Legislative Library, Biographical Scrapbook B9]